Byzantine Greece: Background: Roman Greece

-During that period, Greek intellectuals such as Galen or Apollodorus of Damascus were continuously being brought to Rome.
+During that period, Greek intellectuals such as Galen and Apollodorus of Damascus were continuously being brought to Rome.
 Within the city of Rome, Greek was spoken by Roman elites, particularly philosophers, and by lower, working classes such as sailors and merchants.
 The emperor Nero visited Greece in 66, and performed at the Olympic Games, despite the rules against non-Greek participation.
 He was, of course, honored with a victory in every contest, and in 67 he proclaimed the freedom of the Greeks at the Isthmian Games in Corinth, just as Flamininus had over 200 years previously.

 Hadrian was also particularly fond of the Greeks; before he became emperor he served as eponymous archon of Athens.
 He also built his namesake arch there, and had a Greek lover, Antinous.

 At the same time, Greece and much of the rest of the Roman east came under the influence of Christianity.
 The apostle Paul had preached in Corinth and Athens, and Greece soon became one of the most highly Christianized areas of the empire.